ROCm/rocDecode/docs/how-to/using-rocDecode-ffmpeg.rst

 Using the rocDecode FFmpeg demultiplexer
 ********************************************************************

-The rocDecode FFmpeg demultiplexer (demuxer) extracts data from an input video stream.
+The rocDecode FFmpeg demultiplexer (demuxer) extracts coded picture data from digital media files.

 To use the rocDecode FFmpeg demuxer , import the ``video_demuxer.h`` header file.